-The 2006 vintage Junmai Daiginjo, brewed entirely from locally grown rice, is a well-balanced aged sake with a mellow sweetness and umami flavor that has been softened from its hardness.
+This 2006 vintage Junmai Daiginjo, brewed entirely from locally grown rice, is a well-balanced aged sake with a mellow sweetness and umami flavor that has been softened through aging.

 [Gift] Izumibashi Junmai Daiginjo 2006